 New Zealand & other Pacific Islands Historic Civil Registers

 Other Related Websites

 This page provides a lead-in to the aircraft listings.

 This website was started in December 2001 and the production lists have been frequently updated.
 The sources are extracts from Air Britain News from the start up to date, various register websites from official and enthusiast sorganisation sources, accident reports, correspondence on the AB-IX, Airfields and Jodel e-mail groups, Google searches of the internet, and messages received directly from other enthusiasts and aircraft owners.

-A major addition in September 2008 was a historic New Zealand civil aircraft register plus three other minor Pacific nation registers.
-Several other independent Pacific registers were added in January 2013.
+A major addition in September 2008 was a historic New Zealand civil aircraft register plus three minor Pacific nation registers.
+The other independent Pacific Island nation registers were added in January 2013.